 Frank Herbert Trail

-Frank Herbert Trail, the paved pathway that loops around the peninsula and connects to Ruston Way, draws all manner of wheeled fun: We saw families riding bikes, scooters and skateboards in both electric form and the old-fashioned human-powered form.
+Frank Herbert Trail, the paved pathway that loops around the peninsula and connects to Ruston Way, draws all manner of wheeled fun.
+We saw families riding bikes, scooters and skateboards.
 With so many electric scooters zipping by, I appreciated that the path is wide enough to share with walkers, joggers, double strollers and meandering toddlers.

 Wilson Way Bridge